KatHicks/city-zen/README.md

 ### Instructions

 > You'll spend this week working in teams on a project.
-You'll generate some project ideas (eg "Build a scheme compiler", or "Make a game".)
+You'll generate some project ideas (e.g. "build a scheme compiler" or "make a game").
 You'll each choose which projects you'd prefer to work on.
 Your coach will try to assign you to a team that will work on one of your preferred projects.
 >
 > It will be a one week version of the final projects.